Laboratory of Cell and Developmental Biology

 Heidstra Group - Stem cell specification and regeneration

 A central question in biology is what determines the fate of a cell, tissue or even organ.
 Fate decisions taking place during embryogenesis are reiterated during the life of the plant to generate the adult architecture.
-Starting point in our studies on fate specification is the model plant Arabidopsis thaliana and its anatomically simple root is.
+Starting point in our studies on fate specification is the model plant Arabidopsis thaliana and its anatomically simple root system.

 Kohlen Group – Hormonal regulation of mitotic re-activation of plant cells